Sync Entity

 - Connecting to its existing Realtime Store, or creating a new one if none is found.

 It is important that setup is finished before data is accessed from the SyncEntity.
-To check that a SyncEntity is ready to use, call SyncEntity.notifyOnReady()
+To check that a SyncEntity is ready to use, call SyncEntity.notifyOnReady().
+The method accepts a callback function that runs once the SyncEntity is ready.
+If setup is already finished, the callback function executes immediately.

 - TypeScript